 WPLG TV Channel 10’s assistant chief engineer Steve Ellis told viewers during a live broadcast after the incident that the workers were employed by a company that has performed repairs for Miami-area broadcasters on many occasions.
 He said the company is known for its safety considerations and its crew have the “highest qualifications,” but they do “dangerous work.”
 The three men were upgrading Channel 7’s transmission lines and antenna to comply with new Federal Communications Commission guidelines.

-“They were removing gear at the top of the tower to install a new TV antenna for Channel 7,” Ellis said.
+“They were removing gear at the top of the tower to install a new TV antenna for Channel 7,” the assistant chief engineer said.
 “When they were removing this gear, bringing the second piece down—what they call the gin pole listening device collapsed, sadly taking the life of it looks like three tower workers.”

 Records from the U.S. Occupational Safety and Health Administration (OSHA) show that 13 people have died from TV and cellular tower falls since 2011.
 OSHA agents were reportedly scheduled to visit the site on Sept.
 28, but the results of their investigation have not yet been published.